Lost Boyz

 Lost Boyz are an American hip hop group from Queens, New York, consisting of MC Mr. Cheeks, DJ Spigg Nice, Pretty Lou, and Freaky Tah,.
 The original line-up released two albums: Legal Drug Money (1996) and Love, Peace & Nappiness (1997).
 The third album, LB IV Life (1999), was finished by the three remaining group members.
 In the following years, Mr. Cheeks focused on his solo career, reuniting with the rest of the group for their fourth album, Grand Scheme 12:26 (2020).

 History

-The Lost Boyz began as a street crew in South Jamaica, Queens, New York in 1987.
+The Lost Boyz began as a street crew in South Jamaica, Queens in 1987.
 Mr Cheeks (known as CO-CHEEKS) and Freaky Tah were locally known as freestyle artists along with Fredro Starr (ONYX) & Mikey D (Main Source) during the "Park Jam Era" (Tapemaster B, CuttMaster Jt, Grandmaster Vic).
 Mr Cheeks would take this time to perfect his battle rapping skill in the park & also gain his stage name from the Supreme Team leader, Black Just.
 With Pretty Lou and Spigg Nice, the group would come together and promote under the Lost Boyz name.